brendanSapience/Automic-Bot-Community/README.md

   * Ask for the Release Notes (**"get release notes"**) to see the latest changes

 ## **Recent Changes:**
-  * March 29th: Added handling of executions
+  * March 29th: Initial Release,not yet functional
-  * March 27th: Added handling of object searches